Data-Driven Planning & Urban Governance

 We measure governance outcomes through use, trust and protection: share of priority decisions backed by published evidence, response times for service requests and permits, participation rates in planning and budgeting processes, accessibility scores for digital services, and number and severity of data-protection or rights incidents.
 The steering question is whether residents and institutions actually trust the system enough to use it, contest it and improve it.

-Data-Driven Planning & Urban Governance through four lenses
+Data-Driven Planning & Urban Governance through four lenses.

 -